 According to the four-year period studied, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, which is a 22.4% difference over that time.
 The difference is dramatic when the researchers studied the change in the number of medicines after bariatric surgery procedures.
 The use of diabetes drugs lowered nearly 73.7%, and cardiac and hypertensive medications dropped by approximately 47%.

 “Modern bariatric surgery can cut your diabetes medicines by almost three-quarters, reduce your heart medication by close to half and lower your pharmacy bill by more than 20 percent.
-[Ultimately], the impact of bariatric surgery on medication utilization is significant,” co-author Ninh T. Nguyen, MD, vice-chair of the UC Irvine Department of Surgery and chief of gastrointestinal surgery, who is also the ASMBS president, said.
+[Ultimately], the impact of bariatric surgery on medication utilization is significant,” co-author Ninh T. Nguyen, MD, vice-chair of the UC Irvine Department of Surgery and chief of gastrointestinal surgery, said the president of American Society for Metabolic and Bariatric Surgery.